 Cortical ensembles in primary visual cortex represent neuronal populations with modular properties (Carrillo-Reid et al., 2015a; Carrillo-Reid et al., 2016; Miller et al., 2014).
 Neural networks show both structural and functional modularization, in both macro-scale and micro-scale levels (Achard et al., 2006; Bonifazi et al., 2009; Hagmann et al., 2008; He et al., 2007; Shimono and Beggs, 2015; Sporns et al., 2007; Stetter et al., 2012; Zuo et al., 2012).
 Network modularization is often characterized by local structures with high inter-connectivity, where a group of neurons shows dense physical or functional connections.
 Such structures can be described by different concepts such as cliques, communities (Palla et al., 2005), hubs and modules (Bullmore and Sporns, 2009).

 In order to design close loop optogenetic experiments with single cell resolution, it is necessary to identify optimal cortical ensembles that can efficiently represent different visual stimuli.
-The classifier nature of CRFs provides a convenient way of defining optimal cortical ensembles.
+The classification objective of CRFs (which strictly generalize logistic regression) provides a convenient way of defining optimal cortical ensembles.
 For each neuron, we set its activity to be either ‘1’ or ‘0’ in all population activity vectors of the dataset, and compared the output likelihood pi,1m-pi,0m=pymxim, xim=1-pymxim, xim=0 with the trained CRF models (Figure 2A).
 Then, we calculated single neuron preference by binarizing the likelihood difference (Figure 2B) and counting the number of predictions under each visual stimulus (Figure 2C).
 In this way we defined optimal cortical ensembles as the most representative neurons that can be used to identify each visual stimulus (Figure 2C and 2D).
 Additionally, our method can be robustly extended to datasets with more visual stimuli types and different experimental settings (e.g. Allen Brain Observatory datasets) (Figure S4).

 We next investigated whether neurons from cortical ensembles identified by CRFs represent the optimal group of neurons for the prediction of presented visual stimuli.
 To do this, we randomly resized identified cortical ensembles adding or removing elements from the group (Figures 3A-3D) and examined the prediction performance.
 The similarity between population vectors of resampled ensembles has a maximum value when ensemble size is unchanged (Figure 3A).
 Furthermore, the neurons from optimal cortical ensembles achieve the best accuracy, precision and recall when predicting the presented visual stimuli, compared with resized ensembles (Figures 3B-3D).